 The Knowledge Management Domain includes the following subsections:

-- Business Intelligence - the process of enhancing organizational data into information and then into knowledge, enabling fact-based decision making.
-It includes the necessary tools, technologies, and business processes and should be related to strategic, tactical, and operational business objectives.
+- Business Intelligence (BI) - A technology-driven process for analyzing data and presenting actionable information to help business users make informed business decisions.
+BI should be related to strategic, tactical, and operational business objectives.
 A data warehouse is often the foundation that business intelligence is built upon.
-Business Intelligence is important in providing the means for users to navigate, organize, and absorb information efficiently.

 - Query and Reporting - Business analysts use query and reporting tools to perform ad hoc queries against the data warehouse in order to view key performance information about DHS.
 This section provides all standards and policies around the query and reporting tool used at DHS.

-- IBM Cognos 8 BI - Report Studio and Query Studio
+- IBM Cognos 10 BI - Report Studio

-- Data Analysis - Works with users to identify how they can turn their data into useful information to monitor and manage their programs.
-They assist users in identifying and locating the data they need to perform their job function.
-They work with upper management to identify Key Performance Indicators and Performance Metrics.
-They use predictive analytics to uncover relationships and patterns, within large volumes of data that can be used to predict future behavior and events.
-This Unit is responsible for creating scorecards and metrics management and reviewing this type of work when it is developed by contractors.
-Policy Standards Tools
+The Data Analysis Unit works with users to identify how they can turn their data into useful information to monitor and manage their programs.
+The unit assists users in identifying and locating the data needed to perform their job function and works with upper management to identify key performance indicators (KPIs) and performance metrics.
+The unit uses analytics to uncover relationships and patterns within large volumes of data.
+This Unit is responsible for creating dashboards, scorecards and metrics management as well as reviewing this type of work when it is developed by contractors.

 - Data Modeling - ERwin